akhy/akhy/README.md

 People call me DevOps Engineer at work, and it gives the clue about my interests.
 I speak mostly in Go nowadays, but I'm also fluent in Python, Ruby, and shell scripting.
 I love to build anything useful using my skills.
 Drop me a message if you have any interesting work/collaboration opportunities.

-I would love to hack on several certain areas, but not limited to:
+I love hacking on several certain areas, but not limited to:

 - Kubernetes and its ecosystem/toolings
 - Infrastructure as code
 - Continuous integration/delivery
 - System observability
 - Automation and power user tools
+- Any profitable simple side hustles
 - etc

 Some facts that might give you more ideas on how I work: